 I tucked them into their pen.
 I might have been overly generous with the duck food and watermelon treat that night.

-Shortly after their evening adventure, we brought them to our northern Wisconsin cabin.
-There, they have an entire lake to explore.
+Our teenagers obviously needed more adventure, so shortly after their sneaking out, we brought them to our northern Wisconsin cabin.
+There, they had an entire lake to explore.
 One day they followed us on a kayak adventure.
 When we paddled too fast, Doc got tired.
-My husband swept his arm behind her, scooped her up and settled her on the back.
+My husband swept his arm behind her, scooped her up and settled her on the back of the kayak.
 Doc rode on the kayak until she’d rested, then slipped off to paddle alongside again.
 When she tired once more, she hopped up on her own.
-One smart duck!
+Our teens still needed us, but they were becoming more independent all the time.

 On August 6th both goose and duck could fly short distances.
-The time had come to let them grow up.
-That night, we lifted their curfew, made sure they knew to stay close to the water, and hoped for the best.
+That night, we didn’t pen them up in the garage.
+How would they handle the lack of curfew, the freedom to stay out all night?
+We hoped for the best.

 I slept fitfully.
-I had noticed that if one slept, the other stayed alert, but could they keep that up all night?
+When they were in the garage, they both could rest knowing they were safe from predators.
+But in the wild, one would have to stay alert.
+Could they keep watch all night?
 If they were hiding in the grasses and a coyote or weasel attacked, would they be fast enough to scoot into the lake?
 Would they be able to handle the challenges of the scary and wild world?

 At 5:00 a.m., I hurried down to the water.
 Heavy fog made it hard to see.
 “Gertie!
 Doc!”
 I called.
 I stepped toward the shoreline of grasses.
 When a flock of ten wood ducks flushed, I jumped.
 Gertie and Doc swam out of the mist toward me.